List of Arifureta characters: Summoned class

 The summoned Hero, he sincerely believes in his own righteousness and tries to impose it on others, considering those opinions that do not coincide with his to be erroneous.
 These opinions/ideals are so strong that he is either unable or unwilling to kill enemies even when his own life is in danger, causing Captain Meld to apologize to him for not preparing the students to actually kill and Hajime to mock him for deluding himself.
 He was the only one who did not know about Kaori’s true feelings for Hajime.
 When Kouki saw how Hajime had changed, he began to despise him and consider him a villain, as he thought that Hajime had brainwashed Yue and the others into being with him.
 When Kaori confessed to Hajime that she loved him and wanted to go with him, Kouki began to jealously protest, arguing that he and Kaori were childhood friends and should always be together; in both the manga and light novels, he actually physically attacks Hajime, believing that by defeating Hajime hand-to-hand he will be able to free Kaori and the other girls from Hajime's supposed control (however, Hajime quickly disposes of him without laying a finger on him).
 Following the demons' invasion of the Heiligh Capital and the revelation of the truth about this world's gods, Kouki demanded to be allowed to join Hajime's party in conquering the remaining Labyrinths so that he could get stronger and prove his ideals are more effective that Hajime's pragmatism.
-However, his continued failures cause Kouki to spiral into further denial and depression, particularly after succumbing to two Labyrinths' temptations and learning of Shizuku's confession to Hajime.
+However, his continued failures cause Kouki to spiral into further denial and depression, particularly after succumbing to two Labyrinths' temptations and learning of Shizuku's confession to Hajime, to the point where he actually falls under the influence of Eri Nakamura and betrays his own classmates while still believing that he is trying to save them from Hajime.
+Eventually, the efforts of his classmates break Kouki free from Eri's brainwashing, but rather than return to Japan he drops out of high school and chooses to remain in Tortus, abandoning the title of "Hero" and trying to redeem himself by traveling as an ordinary adventurer.